 Air Conditioning Maintenance & Service in St. Louis, MO

-Without your central air conditioner, summers in the St. Louis area would be far less comfortable, especially as the temperatures approach triple digits.
-The key to keeping your central air conditioning system cooling properly, without costing a fortune, is preventative maintenance.
-With a professional inspection once or twice a year, and some basic HVAC maintenance, you can keep your system running efficiently and prolong its life.
+Without your central air conditioner, summers in the St. Louis area would be uncomfortable, if not unbearable, especially as the temperatures approach the triple digits.
+The key to keeping your central air conditioner system cooling properly, without costing a fortune, is preventative maintenance.
+With a professional inspection once or twice a year, along with some basic HVAC maintenance, you can keep your system running efficiently and prolong its life.

 AC Unit Maintenance Procedures for St. Louis Area Homes

-Ideally, you should have your central air conditioning system professionally inspected and maintained at the beginning and end of each cooling season.
+At Classic Aire Care, we often get asked, “how often should you have your air conditioner serviced?”
+We recommend having your central air conditioning system professionally inspected and maintained twice a year, ideally at the beginning and end of each cooling season.
 The maintenance steps will vary by model and manufacturer, but they typically include:

 - Changing or cleaning the air filter